 Small Claims Court

-For detailed information as to what the small claims court can do and how you can represent yourself you can either call or visit your local small claims court, or use the attorney general's office's small claims court web site which includes links to electronic versions of the booklet "How to Make Small Claims Court Work for You", small claims court forms, and other helpful information.
+For detailed information as to what the small claims court can do and how you can represent yourself you can either call or visit your local small claims court, or use the attorney general's office's small claims court web site which includes links to electronic versions of the (now out of print, no longer up to date, but still useful) booklet "How to Make Small Claims Court Work for You", small claims court forms, Rules of the Small Claims Court and other helpful information.

 We can help you with your small claims court matters, either by having one of our lawyers or paralegals represent you or by assisting you to represent yourself.If you have a matter which is within the jurisdiction of the Small Claims Court, and want to discuss having us help you, please contact us and arrange a consultation with our paralegal or one of our lawyers.

 An appeal from a decision of a Small Claims Court is heard in the Superior Court.

 If your claim is one which can not be made in small claims court, it can most likely be brought in the Ontario Superior Court of Justice (some claims must be brought in the Federal Court - these cases usually involve a claim against the Federal Government or one of its departments or agencies).
 You can represent yourself in Superior Court, but the rules, forms and procedures are made with the fact that most litigants in the Superior Court are represented by lawyers.

 Proceedings in the Superior Court of Justice are governed by the Rules of Civil Procedure as well as several laws and regulations including (but not limited to) the Courts of Justice Act and the Limitations Act.
 Almost all law suits will involve other laws and regulations.
 Determining which laws and regulations apply to a particular case is best done in consultation with a lawyer.